-This article aims to help marketers find the right stock videos faster.
-We put a big emphasis on our content strategy so I fully understand your frustrations.
-I look for stock images and videos on a daily basis for our YouTube channel and it’s often an uphill battle.
+We put a big emphasis on our content strategy so I fully understand your frustrations when searching for videos for websites.
+I look for stock footage for our YouTube channel and it’s often an uphill battle.

 I frequently have to approach my search query from an entirely different perspective to find just one asset.
 There’s nothing wrong with that, but…

 A clever twist on a concept can be misunderstood.
-The thing that I think represents my message really well might not resonate with you.
+The thing that I think represents my message might not resonate with you.
 And creativity takes time.
 Every now and then, we just want to find the right video and do it fast.

-Instead, I’ve analysed top stock video websites in a somewhat scientific fashion.
+I’ve analysed top stock video websites in a somewhat scientific fashion.
 Before you jump in to discover my opinion, please read about the methodology to decide if the ratings are useful for you.

 Since paraphrasing ideas with clever visuals is highly subjective, we can’t put ourselves in your shoes.
 But we’ve worked with many clients and as mentioned, we use these websites every single day.
 That’s why we analysed the stock footage websites based on the hypothetical requirements of our clients and our agency.
-This covered topics and industries such as:
+We covered topics and industries such as:

 With that out of the way, we then aggregated how effective these searches were to give you a final rating in the form of a write-up.
 As this is a highly subjective matter, I won’t attempt to rate it on a scale of 1 to 5, or 1 to 10.
 You’ll learn far more from a few sentences.
 Let’s get to it then!